Myriam Casanova

 Myriam Casanova (born 20 June 1985) is a former tennis player from Switzerland.

 She was ranked as high as No. 45 on the WTA Tour in singles and won one WTA singles title in her career.
-In doubles she reached the semifinals of the 2003 US Open, partnering Marion Bartoli of France, and reached a career-high ranking of world No. 19.
+In doubles, she reached the semi-finals of the 2003 US Open, partnering Marion Bartoli of France, and achieved a career-high ranking of world No. 19.